 Holy Relics: Beethoven’s Hair and Skull

-Back in 1863, when Beethoven's remains were to be moved to a better location, another autopsy was conducted.
+Originally, in 1863, when Beethoven's remains were to be moved to a better location, another autopsy was conducted.
 For some reason, a few skull fragments escaped the reburial.
-The owners of the Beethoven skull fragments over the years have justified this by claiming that Beethoven hoped that one day his aches and pains (and his grumpy nature) could be explained by science.
+The owners of the Beethoven skull fragments over the years have justified this by point tin g out that Beethoven hoped that one day his aches and pains (and his grumpy nature) could be explained by science.
 The fragments have since been returned to Vienna for further study.

 One recent analysis of his hair strands concluded that Beethoven's doctor hastened his death by administering lead to counter fluid in the abdomen, unaware that his liver couldn't handle it.
 Then there was his heavy use of medications - his brother was a pharmacist.
 Other research has found arsenic and mercury.